thisSyntaxSucksAndYouKnowIt/instats/README.md

 ## Features

 * Farming accounts of people who liked certain posts
+* Farming the followers and following of accounts
 * Farming commenters (Not yet implemented)
 * Sorting your followers and your followings (Not yet implemented)
 * Realistic key presses